 To accomplish a goal in life, you need a break, do things you love or relax for a refreshing comeback.
 A small gap from the routine study will automatically subside the depressing feelings and will give more power & energy to start again.

 Great things happen to those who don’t stop believing, trying, learning, and being grateful.

-Always remember, that start making your plans from the day you decide to sit for UPSC CSE.
+Always remember, that start making your plans from the day you decide to sit for UPSC CSE Success.
 Give your best shots every day starting from today!